My Approach to Timeless, Documentary Wedding Photography

 The Portraits

-Yes, I’ll take a few classic “smile at the camera” shots.
-But most of your portraits will be more relaxed and natural.
-Some couples are silly, others are more reserved—I adapt to your vibe.
+Yes, I’ll take a few classic smile-at-the-camera portraits.
+But most of your images here will be more relaxed and natural.
+Some couples are silly, others are more reserved, and I adapt to your vibe.

 Examples of what we may do: